Regret and Sample Complexity of Online Q-Learning via Concentration of Stochastic Approximation with Time-Inhomogeneous Markov Chains: Introduction

 Despite the practical importance of online Q-learning with simple exploration strategies, prior work does not provide regret or sample complexity guarantees for classical, fully model-free Q-learning without optimism terms.
 Most notably, Deep Q-Networks (DQN)~\citep{mnih2015human,mnih2013playing}, one of the most influential algorithms in modern reinforcement learning, employs $\epsilon$-greedy exploration.
-Similarly, Boltzmann (softmax) exploration has been widely adopted in reinforcement learning applications due to its natural differentiability and smooth exploration properties~\citep{sutton1998reinforcement}.
+Similarly, Boltzmann (softmax) exploration has been widely adopted in RL applications due to its smooth and differentiable exploration behavior~\citep{sutton1998reinforcement}.
 Yet even for these foundational exploration strategies, no theoretical guarantees on sample complexity or regret have been established.

-To bridge this gap, we establish sample complexity and regret guarantees for Q-learning with standard Q-value updates under different exploration policies.
-We first analyze the widely used Boltzmann Q-learning algorithm, in which actions are selected according to a Boltzmann (softmax) exploration rule.
+To bridge this gap, we establish sample complexity and regret guarantees for Q-learning with standard Q-value updates under two exploration policies.
+We first analyze the widely used Boltzmann Q-learning algorithm, in which actions are selected according to a Boltzmann exploration rule.
 We then study a Smoothed $\epsilon_n$-Greedy (\seg) Q-learning algorithm, whose exploration policy is a convex combination of the uniform policy and the softmax policy.
-The smoothing is introduced solely to facilitate the analysis and does not alter the practical behavior of the algorithm, which closely mirrors standard $\epsilon$-greedy exploration.
+The smoothing is introduced solely to facilitate the analysis and does not alter the practical behavior of the algorithm, which closely mirrors $\epsilon$-greedy exploration.
 Our results rely on a novel concentration bound for a Markovian stochastic approximation (SA) framework that allows the contraction factor to converge to one asymptotically.

-\subsection{Main Contributions}
+\subsection{Main contributions}

 We summarize the main contributions of this work below.
-In addition to establishing regret and sample complexity guarantees for classical online Q-learning in infinite-horizon discounted Markov decision processes, we develop a novel analytical framework for Markovian stochastic approximation that may be of independent interest.
+In addition to establishing regret and sample complexity guarantees for online Q-learning in infinite-horizon discounted MDPs, we develop a novel analytical framework for Markovian SA that may be of independent interest.